NZ Governance, Trusts & Māori Land — A Friendly Overview

 - Fairness: reasonable effort documented, outcomes reversible upon engagement

-- Stewardship: reduces burden on individuals and protects future generations
+- Stewardship: reduced burden on individuals and stronger protection for future generations

 One-line summary: NZ Māori land law protects ownership — GOP helps maintain engagement and operational clarity.